Some of us were gifted with the ability to send out pulsing waves of energy and good feelings when being interviewed.

 Because of this overlooked bias, you could be selling your company short by completely missing some of the best talent available in the hiring pool.
-Most people have some form of introversion, and as HR, it is up to you to come up with a hiring process that levels the playing field as much as possible.
+Most people have some form of introversion, and as a people professional, it is up to you to come up with a hiring process that levels the playing field as much as possible.

 Before a plan can be made, it’s is of the utmost importance to first understand the qualities that make up the introverted candidate.

 - In general, they are not prone to small talk because it is considered to be irrelevant to the situation.

 - They can also take longer to answer a question, preferring to sit in silence to compose an answer.